mateodelnorte/forecast.io/README.md

 var Forecast = require('forecast.io');
 ```

 Instantiate an instance of Forecast.
 You'll need to provide options specifying your forecast.io API Key.
-You may also add a `requestTimeout` option, which defaults to 2500 if not provided.
+You may also add a `timeout` option, which defaults to 2500 if not provided.

 ```
 var options = {
   APIKey: process.env.FORECAST_API_KEY,
-  requestTimeout: 1000
+  timeout: 1000
 },
 forecast = new Forecast(options);
 ```